 Since then I’ve turned to acupuncture for many health complaints.
 The practice has always been helpful.
 Hugo once said that your body takes what it needs from acupuncture.
 I think that’s true.
 Your body takes what it needs.
 Perhaps it’s true for other complementary therapies as well.

 In my next post, I’ll talk about how I’m using complementary therapies after my second cancer.
 I’ll start where I’m ending this post, with acupuncture.
-In later posts, I’ll be tracking BCCT’s 7 Healing Practices.
+In later posts, I’ll be tracking BCCT’s 7 Lifestyle Practices.
 I’ll go deeper on some of the practices where I have more experience than on others.
 So I invite you to accompany me on my integrative cancer care journey and hope that we may share some experiences along the way.

 Ruth’s posts in this series